 Also known as Cross Tab or Contingency table, Cross Tabulation is a statistical tool used for categorical data.
-Categorical data involves values that are mutually exclusive to each other.
+Categorical data involves values that are mutually exclusive from each other.
 Data is always collected in numbers, but numbers have no value unless they mean something.
-1, 2, 3 are just numbers unless specified.
-Like for example, 1 schoolbag, 2 umbrellas, and 3 notebooks.
+For instance, 1, 2, and 3 are just numbers unless specified.
+See, 1 schoolbag, 2 umbrellas, and 3 notebooks.

 Cross Tabulation is a mainframe statistical model that follows similar lines to help you make an informed decision relating to your research by identifying patterns, trends, and a correlation between parameters.
 When conducting a study, the raw data can usually be overwhelming and will always point to several confused possible outcomes.
 In such situations, Cross Tab helps you in arriving at a single theory beyond doubt by drawing trends, comparisons, and correlations between factors that are mutually inclusive within your study.

 For examining the relationship or correlation within the data that is not obvious, Cross Tabulation can be used.
 This makes it quite useful in market research surveys and studies.
 A Cross Tab report shows the connection between two or more questions asked in the survey.

 Understanding Cross Tabulation with Example

 As mentioned, Cross Tab is the most preferred choice for statistical data analysis.
 Since it is a reporting / analyzing tool, you can use it with any level of data (ordinal or nominal).

 Let’s say you can study the relation between two categorical variables like ‘Age and Purchase of Electronic Gadgets.’